-During their term of office the Mayor and the Consort have adopted the Josh Wilson Brain Tumour Charity, Annabelle's Challenge and Bury Alzheimer's Society as the main beneficiaries of the Mayoral Charity Appeal, but other local charities will also receive support from the Appeal.
+During their term of office the Mayor and the Consort have adopted Bury Hospice, The Bury Ladies Lifeboat Guild and Bleakholt as the main beneficiaries of the Mayoral Charity Appeal, but other local charities may also receive support from the Appeal.

-Throughout the Mayoral Year fundraising events will be held and all the proceeds from these occasions will be donated to charitable causes.
+Throughout the mayoral year fundraising events will be held and all the proceeds from these occasions will be donated to the charitable causes.

 Attendance of the Mayor and the Mayoress at functions

 Enquiries are frequently received regarding the procedure to be adopted at functions which the Mayor and Consort are attending.
 With a view to enabling suitable arrangements to be made, the following information may be of assistance.

 The correct description for the purpose of printing is 'The Worshipful the Mayor of the Metropolitan Borough of Bury, Councillor Dorothy Gunther' and when the Consort is also present 'The Worshipful the Mayor and Consort of the Metropolitan Borough of Bury, Councillor Dorothy Gunther and Mr. Michael Gunther'.

 Method of address